 The CACC participated in the Windy City Music Festival in Chicago in 2012, and March 28-31, 2014 many VOCA members participated in the Heritage Music Festival in NYC and performed in Carnegie Hall!

-Members and parents also visited Times Square, 9/11 Memorial, Wall Street, Ellis Island and the Statue of Liberty.
+Members and parents also visited Times Square, the 9/11 Memorial, Wall Street, Ellis Island and the Statue of Liberty.
 Everyone had the opportunity to see Wicked at the Gershwin Theater as well.
 It was an amazing trip and a beautiful concert.

-September 8 First Practice, 6pm, SFAC
+September 15 First Rehearsal, 6pm, SFAC 107.

 VOCA typically follows the Conway School break and holiday schedule.
 Please call or check the VOCA website for an updated calendar.